- What is a health science center?

 Q. What kind of degrees can you get through Texas A&M Health Science Center?

 A. The College of Medicine offers the Doctor of Medicine (M.D.), along with a combined M.D./Ph.D. degree in Clinical Medicine and Medical Science, M.D./M.B.A. degree, M.D./M.P.H. degree, and M.S. in Education for Healthcare Professionals.

 The College of Nursing offers the Master of Science in Nursing (M.S.N.) degree in nursing education and a Bachelor of Science in Nursing (B.S.N.) through three tracks: Traditional, Second Degree and RN-to-B.S.N.

 The Irma Lerma Rangel College of Pharmacy offers the Doctor of Pharmacy (Pharm.D.).

-The School of Graduate Studies offers the Doctor of Philosophy (Ph.D.) and Master of Science (M.S.) through other TAMHSC components.
+The Office of Graduate Studies offers the Doctor of Philosophy (Ph.D.) and Master of Science (M.S.) through other TAMHSC components.